-Frequently the bottle would fill, he would carefully empty it another.
+Frequently the bottle would fill, he would carefully empty it into another.

-He made sure not to spill any on his clothes that he wore, while helping her to care for her dying mother.
+Making sure not to spill any on the clothes that he wore, while helping her to care for her dying mother.

-Hoping somebody would notice, so he could then deny it and refuse their help.
+Hoping someone would notice, so he could deny it and refuse their help.

 Dust began to gather, and they had almost made it an entire year.